Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Pairing Operations and Evidence

 \subsection{Universal Operation Sensing}

-It is reliable and straightforward to use the controller or sensor of an IoT device to detect button-down/button-up, knob twisting, or screen swiping.
-We collect the data readings from the IoT device, along with corresponding timestamps, and regard them as \textbf{\emph{ground truth}}.
+On the IoT device side, it is straightforward to use its controller or sensors to detect button presses, knob twists, or screen swipes.
 On the helper side, motion data is collected using the embedded IMU during pairing operations.
 This prompts exploration into the following questions.
 (1) Does the IMU data exhibit correlations with the ground truth?
 (2) Are these correlations consistent across different devices, users, and pairing instances?

-To this end, users are requested to perform each of the three pairing operations without pauses (for simplicity in discussion).
-Users have the flexibility to choose their hand and wrist posture and can utilize different helpers, such as a smartwatch or smartphone.
+To this end, participants are requested to perform each of the three pairing operations.
+They have the flexibility to choose their hand and wrist posture and can utilize different helpers, such as a smartwatch or smartphone.
 For instance, the image in the upper left corner of Figure~\ref{fig:motion_data_knob} depicts a user wearing a smartwatch, while the one in the lower left corner shows a user holding a smartphone.

-In the context of knob twisting, as demonstrated in Figure~\ref{fig:motion_data_knob}, a strong correlation is observed between twisting operations and gyroscope data, irrespective of the user or her hand/wrist posture.
+In the context of knob twisting, as demonstrated in Figure~\ref{fig:motion_data_knob}, a strong correlation is observed between twisting operations and gyroscope data, irrespective of the user or their hand/wrist posture.
 The gyroscope data exhibits a transition from positive to negative values (and vice versa) in angular velocity as the rotation direction changes (black line), reflecting the ground truth.
 This correlation is evident in at least one axis of the gyroscope data, illustrated by the $x$-axis (blue line) in the upper row of Figure~\ref{fig:motion_data_knob}, and both the $x$-axis (blue line) and $y$-axis (red line) in the lower row.
-Identifying the axis with the most significant value changes is straightforward, and we refer to it as the \emph{dominant axis}
+Identifying the axis with the most significant value changes is straightforward, and we refer to it as the \emph{dominant axis}.

-Similar strong correlations are observed for button pressing and zig-zag swiping operations (see Figures~\ref{fig:motion_data_button} and \ref{fig:motion_data_screen} in Appendix, available in the online supplemental material).
+Similar strong correlations are observed for button pressing and zig-zag swiping operations (see figures in Appendix, available in the online supplemental material).
 When the user's finger presses a button, the acceleration quickly peaks as the finger's movement speed abruptly drops to zero, while the gyroscope data remains largely unaffected by this action.
-Like twisting knobs, during zig-zag swiping, gyroscope data shows significant changes corresponding to swiping direction changes.
+Like twisting knobs, during zig-zag swiping, gyroscope data shows significant changes corresponding to direction changes.

 \af